 13. Partygoing – Future Bible Heroes

-Though an ardent fan of Stephin Merritt’s work with The Magnetic Fields, I confess to not having ventured into his more synth-pop inflected side-project until early this year, which saw the release of a compilation set including all Future Bible Heroes recordings to date—culminating in this year’s full-length LP, Partygoing.
+Though an ardent fan of Stephin Merritt’s work with The Magnetic Fields, I confess to not having ventured into his more synth-pop inflected side-project until early this year, which saw the release of a compilation set including all Future Bible Heroes recordings to date—culminating in this year’s full-length, Partygoing.
 Perhaps this would be higher on the list if I was already an established fan, but having taken all their recordings in as one big gulp, I cannot stop myself from comparing it to its (arguably superior) predecessor, Eternal Youth.
 I tread in the territory of semantics, however.
 No matter how you slice it, Partygoing is a fully realized burst of clever electronica (two words that seldom sit comfortably alongside one another): with song titles such as “Let’s Go To Sleep (And Never Come Back)” and “Keep Your Children in a Coma,” Merritt’s trademark droll fatalism comes across as vividly as it ever has, yet—remarkably—none of it feels tried.
 I am particularly keen on the fact that Claudia Gonson is allowed to carry the heavier load of vocals on this record: her voice offers the perfect conciliation of Merritt’s deadpan humor and (fellow songwriter) Chris Ewen’s 80’s-tinged melodies.

 12. The Big Dream – David Lynch

 I have yet to pick up Lynch’s solo debut, Crazy Clown Time, but if The Big Dream offers any indication, I must be missing out.
-It goes without saying that these records fall under the proverbial “not for everyone” header; Lynch’s voice is well known for being an exercise in nasality, and he does nothing in these songs to spoil the reputation.
+It goes without saying that these records fall under the proverbial “not for everyone” header: Lynch’s voice is well known for being an exercise in nasality, and he does nothing in these songs to spoil the reputation.
 If you are game, however, this is one of the most entertaining and absorbing records of the year.
 Musically speaking, the songs fit nicely alongside other soundtrack releases for Lynch films (mostly featuring scores by Angelo Badalamenti and Trent Reznor, with the occasional early Lynch composition), and—much like his films and their music—there is nary a dull moment to be found.
-Though I could name any number of favourite lyrical flourishes throughout The Big Dream, I am most appreciative of that part in “We Rolled Together” where he adds “and so were you, darling” to the already wonderful “I went down/to the ice cream store/when I got home/that ice cream was gone.”
+Though I could single out any number of my favourite lyrical flourishes throughout The Big Dream, I am most appreciative of that part in “We Rolled Together” where he adds “and so were you, darling” to the already wonderful “I went down/to the ice cream store/when I got home/that ice cream was gone.”

 11. Hesitation Marks – Nine Inch Nails